 How the Fleming Centre design celebrates its heritage while creating a landmark for the future.

-- Retaining heritage features whilst also incorporating a modern vertical extension.
+- Retaining heritage features whilst incorporating a modern vertical extension.

 - Sensitively extending the top of the existing building by four storeys, with an additional rooftop terrace.